Minish was the representative for New Jersey’s 11th congressional district and was a Democrat. He served from 1963 to 1984.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Minish is shown as a purple triangle. (analysis methodology)
+Minish is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3451 (97th): A bill for the relief of Danuta Gwozdz.